 I do have a crate if you prefer your dog stay in there overnight, or during any time I won’t be home.

 I also have a cat named “Ikey.”
 He has a cat door to our basement and generally chooses to hang out down there, especially when there is company.
 However, I prefer to watch dogs that are cat friendly – or those who just ignore cats.

-I do require a meet and greet before committing – for at least 20 minutes.
+I do require a meet and greet at a dog park before committing – for at least 20 minutes.
 While both my dogs completely enjoy playing with others, my terrier can seem intimidating when first getting acquainted.
 So it’s important that all of the dogs meet each other first and get comfortable prior to drop off.